 - develop novel histochemical tracers to aid in the evaluation of chemical-induced pathologies

-- The effects of developmental exposures to pediatric general anesthetics on subsequent complex brain function in rodent and nonhuman-primate models:
+- The effects of adult exposures to general anesthetics on subsequent complex brain function in rodent and nonhuman primate models.

-- The efficacy and toxicity of a variety of potential anti-Alzheimer’s agents using mouse and rat models:
+- The efficacy and toxicity of a variety of potential anti-Alzheimer’s agents using transgenic-mouse and rat models.

 - Utilization of state-of-the-art imaging capabilities to provide new insights into the events contributing to neurotoxicity and neuroprotection using markers of cell death and neuroinflammation.

 The NCTR Annual Report provides information on the latest accomplishments and plans for the Division of Neurotoxicology as well as project and publication listings for NCTR.